Left Atrial Appendage (LAA) Closure & Procedure

 Are you a candidate for a left atrial appendage closure device?

-If you answer yes to the questions below, the left atrial appendage closure device may be the right choice for you:
+If you answer yes to the questions below, the left atrial appendage closure device and WATCHMAN procedure may be the right choice for you:

 - Have you ever been diagnosed with atrial fibrillation not caused by a heart valve problem?